Veridian-Zenith/dusky/README.md

 - battery notifier for laptops, you can customize it to show notifications at certain levels.

-- power saver mode, that only changes things for the current boot, so you can revert to default by rebooting.
+- Togglable power saver mode.

 - system clean up (cache purge)- removes unwanted files to reclaim storage.